 Diana Moskovitz: Yeah.

-Aside from the advances that have been made in the wake of the #MeToo movement, which we’ll talk about, how do you guys feel about the political climate now?
+Aside from the advances that have been made in the wake of the #MeToo movement, which we’ll talk about, how do you feel about the political climate now?
 Because it is just completely opaque to me.
 When we were all together in Pennsylvania during the first Cosby trial, things seemed a little more stable.
 Terrible still, but more stable.
 Now, there’s this hideous instability: on the one hand a welcome awakening of the left, concurrent with this sort of lurch into literal fascism.

 I find all of this zooming in both directions at once really confusing, especially being a woman.